Update: FDA approves Orgovyx, the first oral hormone therapy of its type for treating advanced prostate cancer

 This study is about:

-This study is about the recent FDA approval of the oral therapy, Orgovyx (relugolix), to treat advanced prostate cancer.
+This study is about the recent approval of the oral therapy, Orgovyx (relugolix), to treat advanced cancer.

 Why is this study important?

-Androgen deprivation therapy (ADT) is a treatment option for advanced prostate cancer (cancer that has spread beyond the prostate).
-ADT uses drugs to stop the body from making or using testosterone—a hormone that fuels growth of prostate cancer cells.
+(ADT) is a treatment option for advanced cancer (cancer that has spread beyond the ).
+ADT uses drugs to stop the body from making or using testosterone—a hormone that fuels growth of cancer cells.

 Orgovyx is an ADT known as a luteinizing hormone releasing hormone (LHRH) antagonist.
 Medications of this type work by preventing the body from releasing two hormones that stimulate the testicles to make testosterone: luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 Halting the production of LH and FSH reduces testosterone levels.